|Purpose:||Display, create, or delete file / command associations.|

 |.ext||The file extension whose associated command you want to display or set.|

 |command||The executable command to run for the specified file extension|

-If you are running Windows 7 or above, you must be running in an elevated session to use ASSOCIATE (unless you're using the /U option).
+You must be running in an elevated session to use ASSOCIATE (unless you're using the /U option).

 ASSOCIATE combines the ASSOC and FTYPE commands.
 It allows you to create, modify, or display associations between file extensions and commands types stored in the Windows registry.

 ASSOCIATE manages Windows file associations stored under the registry handle HKEY_CLASSES_ROOT (or HKEY_CLASSES_USER), and discussed in more detail under Windows File Associations.
 If you are not familiar with file associations be sure to read about them before using ASSOCIATE.